A Tannakian framework for prismatic $F$-crystals: Introduction

 Since its inception, (integral) $p$-adic Hodge theory has provided an immensely powerful tool for studying how the $p$-adic geometry of objects varies in families.
 Central to this idea is the notion of crystalline $\Z_p$-local systems on $\mf{X}_\eta$, where $\mf{X}$ is a smooth formal scheme over the ring of integers $\mc{O}_K$ of a discretely valued $p$-adic field,\footnote{More precisely, $K$ is a discretely valued field of mixed characteristic $(0,p)$ and which has perfect residue field.} which promises to capture the idea of those $\Z_p$-local systems which have `good reduction' relative to $\mf{X}$.
 This guiding principle has recently been put on very firm footing via the introduction of the category $\cat{Vect}^\varphi(\mf{X}_\Prism)$ of \emph{prismatic $F$-crystals on $\mf{X}$} in the work \cite{BhattScholzeCrystals} of Bhatt and Scholze, and related objects, which have been shown to give `models' for crystalline $\Z_p$-local systems.

-Additionally, the category $\cat{Vect}^\varphi(\mf{X}_\Prism)$ also provides a good approximation to the category of $\Z_p$-motives over $\mf{X}$.
+Additionally, the category $\cat{Vect}^\varphi(\mf{X}_\Prism)$ also provides a good approximation to (what should be) the category of $\Z_p$-motives over $\mf{X}$.
 This makes them an attractive notion for the study of integral (local) Shimura varieties, which ought to parameterize such motivic objects.
-That said, to rigorously utilize prismatic $F$-crystals in applications to Shimura varieties, one really needs a \emph{Tannakian theory}: a good theory of the category of $\mc{G}$-objects in $\cat{Vect}^\varphi(\mf{X}_\Prism)$ and related categories.
-Here $\mc{G}$ is a smooth group scheme over $\Z_p$
+That said, to rigorously utilize prismatic $F$-crystals in applications to Shimura varieties, one really needs a \emph{Tannakian theory}: a good theory of the category of $\mc{G}$-objects in $\cat{Vect}^\varphi(\mf{X}_\Prism)$ and related categories, where $\mc{G}$ is initially any smooth group scheme over $\Z_p$, but is assumed reductive for many of the main results of this article.

-The goal of this paper is provide such a Tannakian theory in some cases, with our main theorem being the following equivalence of categories.
+The goal of this paper is to provide such a Tannakian theory in some cases, with our main theorem being the following equivalence of categories.

 \begin{thmi}[{see Theorem \ref{thm:equiv-G-Vect-and-G-strcrys}}] If $\mc{G}$ is reductive, then there is an equivalence of categories

 where $\cat{Loc}_{\Z_p}^\strcrys(\mf{X}_\eta)$ is the category of \emph{$\Z_p$-local systems of prismatically good reduction}. \end{thmi}